ddeconde/dotfiles/bin/README.md

 Here is a quick list of some apps I use, and that you might find useful as well:

-- [Dropbox](https://www.dropbox.com/): File syncing to the cloud.
-I put all my documents in Dropbox.
-It syncs them to all my devices (laptop, mobile, tablet), and serves as a backup as well! **(Free for 2GB)**
-- [Google Drive](https://drive.google.com/): File syncing to the cloud too!
-I use Google Docs a lot to collaborate with others (edit a document with multiple people in real-time!), and sometimes upload other non-Google documents (pictures, etc.), so the app comes in handy for that. **(Free for 5GB)**
 - [1Password](https://agilebits.com/onepassword): Allows you to securely store your login and passwords.
 Even if you only use a few different passwords (they say you shouldn't!), this is really handy to keep track of all the accounts you sign up for!
 Also, they have a mobile app so you always have all your passwords with you (syncs with Dropbox).
 A little pricey though.
 There are free alternatives. **($50 for Mac app, $18 for iOS app)**
 - [Marked](http://markedapp.com/): As a developer, most of the stuff you write ends up being in [Markdown](http://daringfireball.net/projects/markdown/).
 In fact, this `README.md` file (possibly the most important file of a GitHub repo) is indeed in Markdown, written in Sublime Text, and I use Marked to preview the results everytime I save. **($4)**
-- [Path Finder](http://cocoatech.com/pathfinder/): I love OSX, it's Unix so great for developers, and all of it just works and looks pretty!
-Only thing I "miss" from Windows (OMG what did he say?), is a decent file explorer.
-I think Finder is a pain to use.
-So I gladly paid for this alternative, but I understand others might find it expensive just to not have to use Finder. **($40)**
-- [Evernote](https://evernote.com/): If I don't write something down, I'll forget it.
-As a developer, you learn so many new things every day, and technology keeps changing, it would be insane to want to keep it all in your head.
-So take notes, sync them to the cloud, and have them on all your devices.
-To be honest, I switched to [Simplenote](http://simplenote.com/) because I only take text notes, and I got tired of Evernote putting extra spaces between paragraphs when I copy & pasted into other applications.
-Simplenote is so much better for text notes (and it supports Markdown!). **(Both are free)**
-- [Moom](http://manytricks.com/moom/): Don't waste time resizing and moving your windows.
-Moom makes this very easy. **($10)**